Habutiii/tp/docs/UserGuide.md

 | 66265555        | 9011p041     |
 | 123456789012345 | 9312 1534    |

-- **Tag:** Each Person can only have up to 15 tags.
-Tags can only contain letters, numbers and dash ("-").
-Tags are case insensitive.
-  Must not exceed 40 characters.
-    - Example: friend, VIP, family-member, project2025_

 **Email**
 - Must be a **valid email address**, with:
     - An alphanumeric username